uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 ## Important Terms

-- **`conda`**: Refers to the executable software program that researchers interact with to create and manage environements and install packages.
+- **`conda`**: Refers to the executable software program that researchers interact with to create and manage environments and install packages.
 - **Conda**: Refers to a software distribution containing `conda` and related software and features.
-- **package**: Reearch-related software installed and managed by `conda`, held in environments.
+- **package**: Research-related software installed and managed by `conda`, held in environments.
 Packages are selected from channels and downloaded from remote data servers.
 - **environment**: A collection of packages that `conda` can manage.
 Users can switch between environments to allow for development of multiple projects that have different requirements.
-- **YAML file**: A structured, human-friendly file definining a single environment.
+- **YAML file**: A structured, human-friendly file defining a single environment.
 Sharing the file with others allows for replication of an environment.
 These files enhance collaboration when added to your project's [version control](../workflow_solutions/git.md), especially when shared on [GitHub or GitLab](../workflow_solutions/git_collaboration.md).
 YAML stands for [Yet Another Markup Language](https://yaml.org/).
 - **channel**: A listing of packages available for download.
     - The `anaconda` and `r` channels are subject to the Anaconda Terms of Service and may not be used for UAB business.
     - The `conda-forge` and `bioconda` channels are free to use.